mongodb/docs/source/includes/list-table-alert-notification-methods.rst

         - Description

-      * - Group *(group or global alerts only)*
+      * - Project *(project or global alerts only)*

-        - Sends the alert by email or SMS to the group.
+        - Sends the alert by email or SMS to the project.
 If you select :guilabel:`SMS`, |mms| sends the text message to the number configured on each user's :ref:`Account page <profile-page>`.
 To send only to specific roles, deselect :guilabel:`All Roles` and